-Garlin and his wife Ellen are the proud parents of twins Garlin III and Emily Grace, who were born on Garlin’s birthday in 2013.
+Garlin and his wife Ellen are the proud parents of twins Garlin III and Emily Grace, who were born on Garlin’s birthday in 2013, and one-year-old Ruby.
 Garlin and Ellen are raising their family in his hometown of Detroit.

 Garlin was born and spent the first part of his childhood in Detroit.
 When he was four years old, he started public speaking at Dexter Avenue Baptist Church in Detroit, before further honing his skills at the knee of Dr. Frederick G. Sampson at Tabernacle Missionary Baptist Church.
 He played basketball on every playground, and stretched his mind as a DAPCEP kid.
 Garlin’s parents are proud lifelong Detroiters.
 His mother worked at General Motors for 32 years, and his dad worked in defense contract management for the Department of Defense for 31 years.
 His mother is the President of their neighborhood associations in Detroit and Farmington, and his dad was Vice President.
 At age eight, Garlin’s parents moved their family to Farmington—he is a proud product of Detroit and Farmington public schools.